ratmav/yeet/README.md

 **n1**: this is a throwaway system and _should not_ have any sensitive data on it.

-**n2**: it might be interesting and useful to have some sort of kickstart script or whatever to automate the target os setup after the host resources are allocated and target boots initially for os installation.
+**n2**: it might be interesting and useful to have some sort of kickstart script or whatever to automate the target os setup after the host resources are allocated and target boots initially for os installation. for that matter, vargrant might actually be useful. docker...probably not since containers have the kernel abstracted away.

 **n3**: this is essentially making the admin user a second root, on a non-r&d system it's best to observe the principle of least privilege. however, muscle memory from prepending commands with `sudo` made the admin user worthwhile for me.